fl101/awardfares-blog/_posts/2020-10-15-search-with-stops.md

 ## Search With Stops

-Simply type in your origin and destination and you will see {% raw %}<a class="af-dynamic-search-date" af-search-string="https://awardfares.com/search?CPH.SIN.{date};o:duration;so:asc">all the results</a>{% endraw %} that can take you to your destination, including layovers!
+Simply type in your origin and destination and you will see [all the results](https://awardfares.com/search?CPH.SIN.+7;o:duration;so:asc) that can take you to your destination, including layovers!
 This makes it much easier to find award availability for a destination, rather than searching individual flight segments manually.

 <img src="/assets/img/multistop/search2.png" />